• Skip to main content

 Tall pin with 2 images of the smoked baked potato.

-This super easy Smoked Baked Potato is the ultimate potato side to serve with your smoked chicken, brisket, pork, smoked beef roast, or smoked prime rib!
-It couldn't be easier to prep your potatoes and let them smoke alongside your fabulous protein for an amazing dinner!
+This smoked baked potato recipe is the ultimate potato side dish to serve with your smoked chicken, brisket, pork, beef roast, or prime rib.
+It couldn't be easier to prep your potatoes and let them smoke alongside your fabulous protein for an amazing dinner.
+Trust me, once you cook your baked potatoes this way, you'll never want to prepare them any other way.

 Large square image of tasty smoked baked potato with butter.